bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PlasticLimit_2QRKg6a61Ft9rL$4_1Q7GD/Documentation.md

-Water content at which the soil changes from the plastic state to a semi-solid state
+Water content at which the soil changes from the plastic state to a semi-solid state.